CC-VictorCuaresma/COMUNICACION_EMPRESARIAL/README.md

 ng serve

-🧩 Cómo usar el sistema (Consejos con "should")
+🧩 How to Use the System (Tips with "should")
-You should abrir http://localhost:4200 luego de iniciar backend y frontend.
+You should open http://localhost:4200 after starting the backend and frontend.
-You should registrar un usuario desde la sede correspondiente.
+You should register a user from the corresponding location.
-You should asignar cajas a los usuarios antes de procesar pagos.
+You should assign registers to users before processing payments.
-You should verificar la programación de distribución y notificar incidencias.
+You should check the distribution schedule and report issues.

-📁 Estructura del Repositorio
+## 📁 Estructura del Repositorio
 vg-jass-english/
 ├── ms-organizaciones/    # Gestión de organizaciones y sedes ├── ms-usuarios/          # Gestión de usuarios del sistema